 Once complete they will receive an inform email for any additional level required for their role(s) and will have 120 days to complete.
 They will receive the remind email and warning letter as set out above.

 Withdrawing membership when training is not completed or renewed

-The process for withdrawing a membership following the failure to complete mandatory safeguarding training relevant to their role (a serious breach of Girlguiding’s Code of Conduct) is in line with Girlguiding’s Managing Concerns About Adult Volunteers policy and procedures.
-Withdrawal of membership means that you must not attend any Girlguiding function, event or meeting.
+The process for withdrawing a membership following the failure to complete mandatory safeguarding training relevant to their role (a serious breach of Girlguiding’s Code of conduct) is in line with Girlguiding’s Managing concerns about adult volunteers policy and procedures.
+Withdrawal of membership means that they must not attend any Girlguiding function, event or meeting.

-If you have a child involved in guiding, you may attend in a parental capacity only, for example dropping off and collecting your child.
-You must not assist with any events, trips or outings.
+If they have a child involved in guiding, they may attend in a parental capacity only, for example dropping off and collecting their child.
+They must not assist with any events, trips or outings.
 Under this, a volunteer is able to apply for a review of the decision to withdraw their membership after three years and as part of any application to re-join we would need to explore that they have understood the implications of not having the right training.

 Volunteers have the right to appeal against this decision, provided there is new information or evidence which has not already been considered.
 This must be submitted in writing within 28 days of the date of withdrawal.

 A request to appeal the decision will be considered at the discretion of HQ senior management team.